 This behemoth is a huge 3D printer, one of the many immense beasts that German manufacturer BigRep sell to their industrial clientele.
-Used for prototyping and in the medical, automotive and aerospace sectors, the BigRep Studio weighs in at over a quarter of a ton and can also be adapted to feature a dual extruder.
+Used for prototyping and in the medical, automotive and aerospace sectors, the BigRep Studio weighs in at over a quarter of a ton.

 BigRep sell a number of custom materials for use in their large 3D printers, including commonly used printer filaments like PLA and PETG, as well as more niche materials such as flexible filaments, HT and HS.
-Though it’s obviously not targeted at the average amateur maker, the BigRep Studio excels at industrial production as a large FDM 3D printer.
+The advanced air filtration system, completely enclosed build area and tool steel nozzle make it perfect for 3D printing carbon fiber filaments, ASA, and Polyamides like Nylon.

 11. Concept Laser X Line 2000R — Gargantuan 3D Printer for metal

 - Company based: Germany

 - Build volume: 800 x 400 x 500 mm